aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ##### Container name caveat

 With this `launch.json` in place the only caveat left is the container name to step into.
-As for now, SAM will not assign consistent names for the started containers, and neither it provides the way for the user to supply that name.
-So my proposal is to create new flag for `sam local` command -  `--container-name` which will provide the user the way to specify the name for the container when it runs.
-This is a required configuration since user needs consistent naming to have smooth attaching experience.
+As for now, SAM will not assign consistent names for started containers, and neither it provides the way for the user to supply that name.
+So my proposal is to create _new flag_ for `sam local` command -  `--container-name` which will provide the user a way to specify the name for the container when it runs.
+This is a required configuration since user needs consistent naming to have usable attaching experience.
 SAM will use provided name and add it to `container.start()` configuration.

 ### Open questions